RedPitaya/Documentation/developerGuide/hardware/125-14/top.rst

 .. note::

-    Red Pitaya board HW FULL schematics are not available.
-Red Pitaya has an open source code but not an open hardware schematics.
+    FULL HW schematics for the Red Pitaya board are not available.
+Red Pitaya has open source code but not open hardware schematics.
 Nonetheless, DEVELOPMENT schematics are available.
-This schematic will give you information about HW configuration, FPGA pin connection and similar.
+This schematic will give you information about HW configuration, FPGA pin connections, and similar.

 *************************
 Mechanical specifications